epfl-ada/ada-2024-project-tropicaltoucansinsight/README.md

 ### Remarks about Data Preparation and Cleaning
 - We begin by filtering the YouNiverse dataset to include only channels and videos within Entertainment and Music categories.
 - Essential metadata such as view counts, publications dates, and content/collaboration indicators (e.g. title, tags and descriptions) among others are extracted.
-We drop irrelevant data (for instance crawl date, comments (TODO: à voir si on garde?)) to facilitate processing given the dataset’s large disk space requirements.
+We drop irrelevant data (for instance crawl date) to facilitate processing given the dataset’s large disk space requirements.
 - Time-series data are organized in the same manner to capture trends across the  dataset’s 2.8-year span, useful to capture seasonal patterns and viewership fluctuations.
 In addition, basic statistics about both categories will be given, such as time-series of total view and subscriber counts.

 ## Proposed timeline and Organization within the Team